First, I had to share the joke above. For anyone that lives or spends time…

 2020 is shaping up to be an interesting year in the ski industry.
 The ski industry was abruptly cut short in April with Vail resorts losing 200m and Alterra getting sued for closing early.
 What does this mean for ski real estate?
 Where should you invest now based on the recent pandemic (hint, the pic above was taken at one)?
-Long term what does this mean for the ski industry?
+Long term what does this mean for the ski town investments?

 Before getting into the top 2 Colorado ski towns it is important to refresh a little on what is happening in the industry.
 The recent industry changes will drive real estate into the future.